Model

 Airplane State Machine#

 A state machine for the airplane is shown in Fig. 1 (see a list of airplane states with descriptions).
-Airplanes must process at least once after landing before they can before they are fully fueled and ready to take off.
+Airplanes will process before they can before they are fully fueled and ready to take off.
 Although we do not explicitly model fuel usage, the processing state introduces a wait typically needed for refueling and other maintenance.
-The agent may choose to load/unload cargo during processing, or may simply process the airplane without moving cargo.
+If airport capacity is reached, the airplanes will process according to their priority and in the order in which they arrived.
+The agent may choose to load/unload cargo during processing, or may let the airplane process without moving cargo.
 While the cargo is being loaded, it will be removed from the airport cargo set during processing, and then added to the airplane cargo set when finished.
 A similar process is followed for unloading cargo.
-Once ready for takeoff, the agent may choose to re-process the plane so that cargo can be loaded/unloaded (perhaps in response to recent events), or may specify a route for takeoff.
+Once ready for takeoff, the airplane will take off for the specified destination.
+The agent may specify additional cargo to load/unload and the airplane will re-process.
 The airplane will only take off if the route is available, i.e., if a random event has not taken the route offline.
 While in-flight, the airplane moves at a uniform rate along the route, set according to the flight time for that plane on the given route.
 The agent cannot issue any actions during the flight.
 Once it reaches an airport, the airplane will land and return to a waiting state pending further action by the agent.

 Fig. 1 Airplane state machine.
 Time parameters are omitted from events for clarity.
 The transition labels indicate the condition required for the transition to occur.
 State transitions are evaluated at each time step.
 The notation \(\mathbf{A} \stackrel{\mathbf{B}}{\leftarrowtail} \mathbf{C}\) indicates that the elements in set \(\mathbf{B}\) are removed from set \(\mathbf{C}\) and added to set \(\mathbf{A}\) (if \(\mathbf{B}\) is omitted, all elements are moved from set \(\mathbf{C}\) to \(\mathbf{A}\)).#